Hafsid dynasty: Apogee

 Double page from the Qur'an manuscript endowed to the Kasbah Mosque by sultan Abu Faris Abd al-Aziz II in March 1405.
 Bibliothèque nationale de France.

 After the Marinid threat ended, attempts to reunify the Hafsids failed until Abu al-Abbas Ahmad II, the emir of Béjaïa and Constantine, conquered Tunis in 1370.
 A capable ruler and military leader, he reestablished Hafsid authority on stronger terms, centralizing power to a greater extent than ever before.
 Meanwhile, the Zayyanids and Marinids were occupied by internal matters.
+The Almohad-based institutions of the state, such as the office of shaykh al-muwahhidin, also lost any remaining importance after this time.

 Abu Faris Abd al-Aziz II's reign was considered the apogee of Hafsid power and prosperity by contemporary writers.
 He further consolidated his dynasty's power in Ifriqiya and extended his influence over the Zayyanids and Marinids (and the Wattasids who succeeded the latter).

 The beginning of his reign was not easy since the cities of the south revolted against him.
 However, the new sultan quickly regained control: he reoccupied Tozeur (1404), Gafsa (1401), and Biskra (1402), subdued tribal power in the regions of Constantine and Béjaïa (1397–1402), and appointed governors of these regions to be elected officers.
 He also intervened against his western and eastern neighbors.
 He annexed Tripoli (1401) and Algiers (1410–1411).
 In 1424, he defeated the Zayyanid sultan, Abu Malik Abd al-Wahid, and placed another Zayyanid, Abu Abdallah Muhammad IV, on the throne of Tlemcen as his vassal.
 In 1428, the latter became embroiled in another war with Abu Malik Abd al-Wahid – who had now won his own support from the Hafsids – and was eventually replaced by yet another Zayyanid relative with Abu Faris Abd al-Aziz's help in 1431.
 Around the same time (probably in 1426), Abu Faris Abd al-Aziz also helped to install Abd al-Haqq II on the Marinid throne in Fez – under the regency of Abu Zakariya Yahya al-Wattasi – and thus obtained from him a recognition of Hafsid suzerainty.